ivangfr/springboot-kafka-connect-jdbc-streams/README.md

 docker logs kafka-connect -f
 ```

 5. Connectors use *Converters* for data serialization and deserialization.
-If you are configuring `For JSON SerDes`, the
+If you are configuring `For JSON (de)serialization`,
-converter used is `JsonConverter`.
-On the other hand, if the configuration is `For Avro SerDes`, the converter used is
+the converter used is `JsonConverter`.
+On the other hand, the converter used is `AvroConverter`.
-`AvroConverter`.

-**IMPORTANT**: if the Source Connector Converter serializes data, for instance, from `JSON` to `Bytes` (using
+**IMPORTANT**: if the Source Connector Converter serializes data, for instance, from `JSON` to `bytes` (using
-`JsonConverter`), then the Sink Connector Converter must also use `JsonConverter` to deserialize the `Bytes`,
+`JsonConverter`), then the Sink Connector Converter must also use `JsonConverter` to deserialize the `bytes`,
 otherwise an error will be thrown.
 The document
 [Kafka Connect Deep Dive – Converters and Serialization Explained](https://www.confluent.io/blog/kafka-connect-deep-dive-converters-serialization-explained)
 explains it very well.